server-os/server-image/src/vm/man/vmadm.8.md

         type -- type of the properties value.

         vmtype -- This value can be one of the following groups:
-                  - OS:  all types of OS VMs (joyent, joyent-minimal, and lx)
+                  - OS:  all types of OS VMs (server-os, server-os-minimal, and lx)
                   - HVM: all types of HVM VMs (bhyve and kvm)
                   - ANY: all types of VMs
                   or an explicit brand name such as 'lx'.